Rain Gardens Are Design Elements that Work with Excess Rainwater

-We know what you’re thinking, who wants to think about rain anymore?
-There’s sun and relaxing hammock days ahead, and it’s so close we can taste it!
-But more likely than most, your landscapes suffered this winter from the snow and the torrential downpour that has been February and March.
-Rainwater is puddling in places you’ve never seen it before, your drainage is uneven, and your planting beds are waterlogged.
-Don’t put all of this aside until next year when the problem arises again.
-In addition to using the traditional drainage techniques such as trench drains, flo-wells, catch basins, etc., we can remedy these issues with a few design elements that will also add some pizzazz to your landscape whether its wet or dry.
+The winter should give your landscape a chance to rest and prepare for spring.
+But in the torrential downpours that often describe February and March in our area, you may have found rainwater puddling in places you’ve never seen it before, uneven drainage, and waterlogged planting beds.
+Don’t put all these problems aside until next year when they arise again.
+There are many different solutions for rainwater management.
+In addition to using the traditional drainage techniques such as trench drains, flo-wells, and catch basins, we can help remedy these issues with rain gardens, which also add some pizzazz to your landscape whether wet or dry.

 What is a Rain Garden?

 Rain gardens are a great way to dress up part of the landscape as well as add functionality to it.
 It often involves a grouping of stones and water-loving plants.
 The plants may be bright and colorful during much of the year, with lots of different textures and varied bloom times, adding to the beauty of the overall landscape.

 There are many different ways to build a rain garden, but the overall concept is the same: make a depression where you have a low spot/water pooling already, put in some fresh soil and/or drain rock, move in some water-loving plants, and watch the area collect rainwater and thrive.
 There’s more that goes into it, but that’s the basic idea.
 A good online resource for the DIYer is Portland Metro.